Loans: Human Services

 CRMHS is in the process of moving to a nearly 8,000 square foot building, which they recently acquired.
 Financed through NFF’s Resilient Communities Fund, this low-interest loan will provide a portion of the funding needed to renovate CRMHS’ new space – increasing the organization’s ability to focus on two important areas of its work.
 First, the new location will serve as the organization’s primary clinic to meet the immediate needs of clients through its medically assisted treatment substance dependence program, rather than turn them away.
 Second, it will house CRMHS’ growing Program of Assertive Community Treatment (PACT), which provides round-the-clock, individualized, in-home mental health outreach services to people in recovery.

 While PTW has multiple funding sources, it is experiencing delays in payments of government contracts.
 And because the organization has grown exponentially in such a short amount of time – more than doubling its budget in the last year alone – it needs more capital to match this rapid growth.
-Financed through NFF’s CARE Fund, which offers 0% interest loans to community-centered nonprofits led by people of color, this loan will provide PTW with the money needed to bridge cash flow issues caused by delayed government contract payments.
+Financed through NFF’s CARE Fund and support from the Hilton Foundation, these loans will provide PTW with the money needed to bridge cash flow issues caused by delayed government contract payments.
 With more sustained, reliable funding, PTW can continue investing in critical programs for even more Antelope Valley residents – programs that support their growth and well-being.

 $75,000 line of credit (June 2022)